ManneN1/GladiusEx-WotLK/README.md

 ### Note

-The "Incoming" Absorb/Heal portion of the healthbar module has been removed as the underlying API is bugged (heals) / non-existant (absorbs) in Cataclysm.
+The "Incoming" Absorb/Heal portion of the healthbar module has been removed as the underlying API is non-existant in WotLK.

 Furthermore, the cooldowns module has been permanently removed (until someone backports LibCooldownTracker to 4.3.4).